 The environment code contains:

-- Our C++ StreetLearn engine for loading, caching and serving Google Street View panoramas by projecting them from a equirectangular representation to first-person projected view at a given yaw, pitch and field of view, and for handling navigation (moving from one panorama to another) depending on the city street graph and the current orientation.
+- Our C++ StreetLearn engine for loading, caching and serving Google Street View panoramas as well as for handling navigation (moving from one panorama to another) depending on the city street graph and the current position and orientation of the agent.
+Each panorama is projected from its equirectangular representation to a first-person view for which one can specify the yaw, pitch and field of view angles.

 - The message protocol buffers used to store panoramas and street graph.